isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

 ---

 # FAQ - Frequently Asked Questions
-:sparkles: <a href="#" onclick="javascript:showDocumentationAssistant(); return false;">AI Documentation Assistant</a> is at your disposal - ask away with any WebSSH questions that come to mind!
+:sparkles: <a href="#" onclick="javascript:showDocumentationAssistant(); return false;">WebSSH Brain - Documentation Assistant</a> is at your disposal - ask away with any WebSSH questions that come to mind!

 ??? abstract "Does WebSSH support ZMODEM, YMODEM or XMODEM transfers?"
     Unfortunately, WebSSH does not support ZMODEM, YMODEM or XMODEM transfers.